Targeted Investments in Research and Conservation

 Each year, the State of the World’s Sea Turtles (SWOT) program allocates small grants to sea turtle scientists and conservationists to support their research, community outreach, and solutions to threats faced by endangered sea turtles globally.

-To support these grants, you can select "State of the World's Sea Turtles" when selecting your coffee to designate your $1 per bag to go specifically to this grant program.
+To support these grants, you can select "State of the World's Sea Turtles" when selecting your coffee and/or tea to designate your $1 per unit to go specifically to this grant program.

 Your donation will help ensure that sea turtles will be protected throughout their ranges, and that critical populations of these reptiles, around since the dinosaurs, will continue to exist for generations to come.